netflowcoin/izzbie-android/README.md

 ## **1. Summary**

-This document describes the izzbie.io SDK used on the Android platform when third-party vendors integrate virtual networks.
+This document describes the izzbie SDK used on the Android platform when third-party vendors integrate virtual networks.
 Its purpose is to allow third-party developers’ developers to quickly embed virtual network functions into third-party applications.

 This document is suitable for the company's internal and third-party R&D personnel who have signed the NDA to read.